axelchalon/axelchalon.github.io/0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md

 	* Shame needs secrecy and judgement to thrive.
 (Brené Brown)
 	* Focus on your feelings and needs and on communicating them, rather than mulling about what's going on in your partner's head.
 	* Films mistakenly portray sex as happening organically and very smoothly, while in fact sex most of the time can be quite goofy, awkward or a bit funny.
 You can call it out!
 	* Normalize sex.
 Laugh about it.
-At the end, it's just sex.
+In the end, it's just sex.
 Practice thinking and talking about sex openly and honestly every day to let fears, shame and hang-ups about sex dissolve, and have it be a normal, natural part of life.
 Make it "no big deal".
 		* "There's something truly special that happens when you talk about sex every day.
 The shame and embarrassment slowly peel away, and sex becomes a normal and natural part of your life - as it should be.
 All the things that used to feel so awkward now feel lighter — even downright funny at times."
 "Challenge yourselves to talk about sex on a daily basis."
 * (Difficult) sex talks
 	* Remind yourself of your partner's positive intentions; that you're in the same team and both want to remove obstacles in the way of a great sex life.